Rishavkapil/DevOps_Notes/Kubernetes/Kubernetes Concepts and Architecture.md

 #### High Level Kubernetes Objects

 1. **Replica Set :** A replica sets contains a group of instances and a number of identical running pods.
-(Replica sets ensure that specified number of pod replicas are running at a given time . )
+(Replica sets ensure that specified number of pod replicas are running at a given time.)

 2. **Deployment :** Deployment maintains the desired state and versioning .